paveltimofeev/screens.io/tasklist.md

 -- Add selftests for every tab at edit page of particular scenario -- Proxy: Refactor utils and storage-adapter at proxy.
--- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp
+-- Frontend & Proxy: [Bug] Do not navigate user to Overview page after successful SugnUp -- Proxy: [Bug] cannot create another one account with the same password (index for password field was created)

 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.